Williston, Vermont

 Williston is a town in Chittenden County, Vermont, United States.
-Originally rural and laid out with many farms, in recent decades it has developed into a thriving suburb of Burlington, the largest city in the state of Vermont.
-As of the 2020 census, the population of Williston was 10,103, an increase of over 1,000 people since the 2010 census.
-Williston is one of the fastest-growing towns in Vermont, and while becoming more populated, it has also developed as a major retail center for the Burlington area as well as much of central and northern Vermont.
+Originally rural and laid out with many farms, in recent decades it has developed into a thriving suburb of Burlington, Vermont's largest city.
+As of the 2020 census, Williston's population was 10,103, an increase of over 1,000 since the 2010 census.
+Williston is one of Vermont's fastest-growing towns and has become a major retail center for the Burlington area as well as much of central and northern Vermont.
 The town has a National Register Historic District in its unincorporated central village.